Beast in Black: 2021–2024: Dark Connection

 The "Glory and the Beast" tour kicked off on 10 January 2024, with additional support from Brothers of Metal.
 The tour included 21 dates in major cities of 14 European countries, in venues with capacities between 2000–4000.
 Twelve of these shows were sold out, with an average crowd of 2,500.
 Both bands played equal sets and had a grandiose stage design.
 Five years after "Beast in Black Friday", the massive Beast head made its second appearance on stage.
 Beast in Black performed last on most shows, except for the final one in London, which was Gloryhammer's home city.
 The band returned to Japan for two concerts in Tokyo, in May 2024.
 On the event called "Two Nights for Love," Turmion Kätilöt was the supporting act.

 As a result of the successful tours, Beast in Black rose through the ranks to main stage slots on all their summer festival performances in 2024, including shows at Wacken Open Air, Alcatraz, and Bloodstock Open Air.

 Nearly three years after the release of the latest Beast in Black album, the band announced a new standalone single "Power Of The Beast".
 The song and the music video came out on 27 June 2024.
 Kabanen introduced the track as a hybrid based on "Berserk" and his own life view and experiences, and he called it the first Super Eurobeast song.

-On 12 November 2024, Beast in Black announced they will be very special guests for Helloween on their "40 years" anniversary tour in Europe during the autumn of 2025.
+On 12 November 2024, Beast in Black announced they would be special guests for Helloween on their "40 years" anniversary tour in Europe during the autumn of 2025.

 2025–present: Heikkinen's departure and upcoming fourth studio album

 On 28 April 2025, the band announced their collaboration with Blizzard Entertainment's action role-playing dungeon crawling game Diablo IV, and the iconic manga and anime series Berserk.
 This groundbreaking partnership between Blizzard and Berserk - the first non-Blizzard IP collab of the Diablo franchise, resulted in "Belial's Return", the eighth season of Diablo IV, and has been promoted with Beast in Black's single and music video, "Enter the Behelit".

-On 13 October 2025, the band announced a headlining European tour for their upcoming fourth studio album in September and October 2026, with Sonata Arctica and Frozen Crown as support acts.
+On 13 October 2025, the band announced a headlining European tour for their upcoming fourth studio album in October and November 2026, with Sonata Arctica and Frozen Crown as support acts.
+The European tour was later promoted as the Resurrection Tour.

-On 22 October 2025, amidst the tour with Helloween, the band announced that Kasperi Heikkinen had departed Beast in Black.
-Guitarist Daniel Freyberg, was announced as fill in for the remainder of the tour.
-The band is set to continue supporting Helloween on their North American tour from April to May 2026.
+On 22 October 2025, during the tour with Helloween, Kasperi Heikkinen's departure from Beast in Black was announced.
+Guitarist Daniel Freyberg (Crownshift, ex-Children Of Bodom), was announced as fill in for the remainder of the tour.
+The band continued supporting Helloween on their North American tour from April to May 2026.
+In a statement on 7 April 2026, Kabanen stated that he would not attend the North American shows, choosing to sit out and focus on completing the fourth studio album.
+On 17 June 2026, Markus Venehsalo was announced as the band's new guitarist.
+On 10 September 2026, the band released the single and music video for "Fear the Beast", inspired by the 1979 film Alien.